nanoframework/nanoFramework.Graphics/README.md

 ### Initializing the screen

 It is important to understand that the driver will be loaded when the screen routing will be initialized from the managed code.
-Also keep in mind that most screens are actually smaller than the driver and can start at a position that is not the origin.
+Also keep in mind that most screens are actually smaller than the size the driver is capable of handling, also that the real screen can start at a position that is not the typical origin (0,0).

 You **must** initialize the screen before being able to create a bitmap or display anything.

-This is the example of the pins for the ESP32 Wroover kit, in this case, the screen size is the equivalent of the driver size:
+This code snippet works with the ESP32 WROVER KIT pinout, in this case, the screen size matches the driver size:

 ```csharp